-The total area of the project is 29,019hectares' eligibility.
+The total area of the project is 29,019 hectares eligibility.
 An extensive cattle ranching based on regular anthropogenic burning of grasslands has been the dominant model of land-use for over a century.
-As a result of the remoteness, lack of infrastructure and high transportation costs, this system has dominated land-use: 90% of the productive land of the Municipality of La Primavera is devoted to livestock grazing (Land Management Plan - EOT 2000).
+As a result of the remoteness, lack of infrastructure, and high transportation costs, this system has dominated land-use: 90% of the productive land of the Municipality of La Primavera is devoted to livestock grazing (Land Management Plan - EOT 2000).

-At the present verification, only report 22,005.37 hectares established in the different stand models (commercial stand models and in natural regeneration systems) of the 29,019 hectares' eligibility.
+At the present verification, only 22,040.77 hectares were established in the different stand models (commercial stand models and natural regeneration systems) of the 29,019 hectares' eligibility.

 The project achieved the replacement of activities that historically have been developed in the project area.
-Instead of those activities that used to lead soil degradation, today are covered by commercial forest systems and recovery of native forests with natural regeneration.
-These new systems have allowed the connectivity between gallery forests, plantations and area in recovery for the mobility of species of fauna and improving the flow gene between relicts of forests.
+Instead of those activities that used to lead to soil degradation, today are covered by commercial forest systems and recovery of native forests with natural regeneration.
+These new systems have allowed the connectivity between gallery forests, plantations, and areas in recovery for the mobility of species of fauna and improving the flow of genes between relicts of forests.